matihost/monorepo/terraform/aws/aws-rds/README.md

 - (TODO) add option to add read instance

+The RDS is accessible from within provided VPC.

 This setup use AWS resources eligible to AWS Free Tier __only__ when possible.